slatedocs/slate/source/includes/rest/private/_list-transactions.md

 Name | Description
 --------- | -------
-asset | Asset for which to return transactions.
+asset | Asset for which to return transactions

 `asset` is required.
 E.g. `BTC`, `LTC`, `ETH`, etc.